 Where can I earn the most interest on my money?

-Where you can earn the most interest on your money tends to fluctuate based on current rates in the economy.
-In most cases, the best non-investment option is going to be a high-yield savings account.
+Where you can earn the most interest on your money tends to fluctuate based on current economic rates.
+In most cases, the best non-investment option will be a high-yield savings account.
 You can also put money into a CD and do a CD ladder, which is when you stack several CDs on top of one another with varying maturity dates.
 This gives you a more constant flow of high interest.

 Where should I put my savings in 2022?